restatedev/sdk-rust/README.md

 # Restate Rust SDK

 > [!WARNING]
-> The Rust SDK is currently in active development, and might break across releases.
+> The Rust SDK is currently in preview / early access.

 [Restate](https://restate.dev/) is a system for easily building resilient applications using _distributed durable async/await_.
 This repository contains the Restate SDK for writing services using Rust.